Original Issuance Date: February 27, 2020

 I. Those activities which are reportable under UWS 8.025 include:

-- Professionally related outside activities occurring during the time you are under contract to the university for which you received remuneration, not including ordinary professional activities (see below).
+- Professionally related outside activities occurring at any time during the year, for which you received remuneration, not including ordinary professional activities (see below).

 - Royalties from writing and patents need be reported only in the year that they first appear.

 - If you believe you should not publicly identify the name of the organization, you must receive approval from your dean to withhold the name (e.g., if revealing the name would be damaging to the organization’s legitimate competitive interests).